Gregor Edmunds: Career

 After winning the Scottish Junior Highland Games Championship he went on to compete in Highland Games events around the world.
 Like with his father he competed in the Braemar Gathering.
 They remain the only father and son combination to have won the famous Braemar Caber and the overall points championship.
 In 2007 he became IHGF World Highland Games Champion, ending a five-year American hold on that title.
 In 2010 Edmunds won the SHGA World Championship.
 Edmunds also competed successfully in strongman competitions, winning the title of Scotland's Strongest Man in 2002 and going on to compete at the World's Strongest Man reaching the grand finals and finishing in 8th place.
 He was also second in Britain's Strongest Man in 2002 and 2003.

-Gregor set an SHGA Highland Games world record in the 28 lb. weight for distance at the 2011 Markinch Highland Games on 5 June 2011.
-His world record throw was 95'10.5", a full 3'5" further than the previous world record.
-This throw also broke the American record by 1'4"and is officially recognised as the biggest throw of all time.
+Gregor set an SHGA Highland Games world record in the 28 lb Weight throw (weight for distance) at the 2011 Markinch Highland Games on 5 June 2011.
+His throw of 29.21 m surpassed Matt Sandford's 28.81 m and was officially recognized as the biggest throw of all time.
+It remained unbeaten for 7 years until Spencer Tyler threw 29.29 m in 2018 Topeka Highland games.

 Gregor won the 2011 Highlander Challenge on 18 June 2011.